 Why change the spark plugs?

 It costs between $280-$500 to replace the spark plugs on a 2011-2017 Dodge Durango.
-The reason why it is more expensive than most cars is that the intake plenum which sits on top of the engine needs to be replaced.
+It is more expensive than most cars because the intake plenum on top of the engine needs to be replaced.

-This requires one to two hours extra work and that's why shops are going to charge you more to replace the spark plugs on a 3.6 Dodge Durango with the Pentastar engine.
+This requires one to two hours of extra work, which is why shops will charge you more to replace the spark plugs on a 3.6 Dodge Durango with the Pentastar engine.

 Based on the owner’s manual, the spark plugs on the 3.6l V6 Pentastar engine should be changed every 100,000 miles.
 Only use platinum or iridium spark plugs.
 If you decide to install copper spark plugs, they must be replaced every 30,000 miles.

 We hope you find the Dodge Durango 3.6L V6 Engine Spark Plug & Ignition Coil Replacement guide helpful.
 Check these troubleshooting and repair guides for more help on your Dodge.